pasqal-io/emulators/docs/emu_sv/index.md

 # Welcome to emu-sv

-You have found the documentation for emu-sv. **Emu-sv** is a backend for the [Pulser low-level Quantum Programming toolkit](https://pulser.readthedocs.io) that lets you run Quantum Algorithms on a simulated device, using GPU acceleration if available.
+You have found the documentation for emu-sv.
+The emulator **emu-sv** is a backend for the [Pulser low-level Quantum Programming toolkit](https://pulser.readthedocs.io) that lets you run Quantum Algorithms on a simulated device, using GPU acceleration if available.
 More in depth, emu-sv is designed to **emu**late the dynamics of programmable arrays of neutral atoms, using the **s**tate **v**ector representation, .
-While benchmarking is incomplete as of this writing, early results suggest that twhich is faster and more accurate than tensor-network based emulators up to ~20 qubits.
+While benchmarking is incomplete as of this writing, early results suggest that emu-sv is faster and more accurate than tensor-network based emulators up to ~20 qubits.

 ## Supported features